Using Poliwrath As a Competitive Pokémon in "Pokémon X and Y"

 Special Defense: 90

 Poliwrath is a great example of a Pokémon that has been biding its time and sitting in the depths of competitive play for a long time.
-Before 5th gen. it was the only Water/Fighting type Pokémon in the game, giving it some unique offensive and defensive opportunities.
-Keldeo is generally a better option when choosing a Water/Fighting type Pokémon, but Keldeo is a Special Attacker, so that still leaves Poliwrath with its own niche.
+Before 5th gen. it was the only Water/Fighting-type Pokémon in the game, giving it some unique offensive and defensive opportunities.
+Keldeo is generally a better option when choosing a Water/Fighting-type Pokémon, but Keldeo is a Special Attacker, so that still leaves Poliwrath with its own niche.
 Something you'll notice about Poliwrath is that none of its stats are above 100, or even at 100.
 Unfortunately for Poliwrath, even with good 90/95/90 defenses, its 95 base attack (previously only 85 in other generations) isn't nearly enough to make a dent in some of the bulkier Pokémon in competitive play.
-The thing that hurts Poliwrath the most is the lack of a good fighting type move; besides Focus Punch (which is unreliable at best) is the strongest fighting move it has access to besides Brick Break, which is disappointing to say the least.
+The thing that hurts Poliwrath the most is the lack of a good fighting type move; besides Focus Punch (which is unreliable at best) is the strongest fighting move it has access to besides Brick Break, which is disappointing, to say the least.

 Not all is bad for Poliwrath however, as it has received a much needed 10 point boost in its Attack stat.
-In addition Poliwrath still has a semi-unique typing and two great abilities, Swift Swim and Water Absorb, which make it great on rain teams and a great for countering opposing Water types.
+In addition, Poliwrath still has a semi-unique typing and two great abilities, Swift Swim and Water Absorb, which make it great on rain teams and a great for countering opposing Water types.
 Poliwrath also has a Stealth Rock resistance which gives it lots of opportunities to switch in an out of battle as it pleases.
-All in all, while Poliwrath may not have the stellar stats that other sweepers but it's a very balanced Pokémon with lots of potential.
+All in all, while Poliwrath may not have the stellar stats that other sweepers but it's a very balanced Pokémon with a lot of potential.

 Movesets to Consider

 Ability: Water Absorb

 - Brick Break